 Once admitted to the program, students become members of the University Honors Program and can apply for Honors research funds and study abroad scholarships.
 Upon completion of the program, students receive a notation of Honors in their major on their transcripts.
 The Honors Thesis satisfies the Capstone requirement for Literature and Writing-Intensive English majors.

-Students can write theses that examine literary texts or they can undertake research in rhetoric and composition or linguistics or pursue community-engaged projects.
+Students can write theses that examine literary texts or they can undertake research in rhetoric and composition or linguistics or pursue creative or community-engaged projects.
 The projects make excellent writing samples for graduate school and professional employment; they also enable students to develop crucial research and writing skills useful in any number of careers.